skywarth/annals-of-disco/cinematography/movie.md

 - platoon (1986) (war movie, war crimes, Vietnam, some famous actors. good movie, don't be fooled by the dullness of the first 30 min)
 - Crank 1 and 2 (classic 2000s action movie, enjoyable and fun. wish there was a third.
 Concept is interesting)
 - Mongol (2007) (Genghis Khan, story is well explained.
 Some mystic elements is in place.
 Can be slightly boring though, nonetheless decent movie)
+- sphere (1998) (watched it so many times during childhood.
+Soundtracks are great, plot is intriguing, characters and acting sucks balls (Even though some great actors are present ???), scene props were horrible.
+It's ok.
+Good time killer.
+Sci-fi movie.)

 ### Watch later